http-kit/http-kit/README.md

 git clone git@github.com:http-kit/http-kit.git

 # modify as you want, unit tests back you up
-./scripts/javac with-test && lein test
+lein test

-# may be useful. more info: server_test.clj
+# may be useful. more info, see the code server_test.clj
 ./scripts/run_http_requests

 ```